Charles King, Executive Director

 Allison Smith, Lead Resident Graduate Coach

-Allison started career teaching high school math in urban Houston, Texas, where she spent the first five years as a teacher, Department Chair and Math Skills Specialist in Aldine ISD.
+Allison started her career teaching high school math in urban Houston, Texas, where she spent the first five years as a teacher, Department Chair and Math Skills Specialist in Aldine ISD.
 After leaving Houston she returned to Kansas, and spent one year back in the high math classroom before once again transitioning to Teacher Leader/Instructional Coach, this time at Washington High School in Kansas City, Kansas.
 At Washington she observed and coached teachers in the Math and Science departments, facilitated department PLC’s, and co-planned and facilitated weekly building level professional development along with monthly district level professional development.
 In her last two years with KCK, Allison completed her second Masters Degree, a Masters in Educational Leadership, through Pittsburg State University.
-Prior to joining KCTR Allison was recruited by Achievement First University Prep High School in Brooklyn, NY to join their team as a high school math teacher and spent the 2015-2016 school year learning from and being directly coached by one of the most driven, high performing charter principals in the network, served as a Clinical Resident Coach for a Relay Resident in training who was placed in her classroom, and was able to push her scholars to a network record breaking level of 96% meeting proficiency on the New York Common Core Algebra Regents Exam at the end of the year.
+Prior to joining KCTR Allison was recruited by Achievement First University Prep High School in Brooklyn, NY to join their team as a high school math teacher and spent the 2015-2016 school year learning from and being directly coached by one of the most driven, high performing charter principals in the network, served as a Resident Coach for a Relay Resident in training who was placed in her classroom, and was able to push her scholars to a network record breaking level of 96% meeting proficiency on the New York Common Core Algebra Regents Exam at the end of the year.
+In summer of 2016 she returned to Kansas City to join KCTR and is passionate about the recruitment, development and retention of highly effective teachers in the urban core for all Kansas City kids regardless of zip code.

 Andrew Stuart, Talent and Resident Graduate Placement Manager

+Andrew manages the admissions, recruitment, and placement of incoming Residents and their subsequent placement in KCTR partner schools upon completion of the Residency year.
 Andrew began his career in education as a Teach for America corps member in New Orleans where he was a founding teacher at John Dibert Community School.
-Andrew then went on to working at the Ewing Marion Kauffman School as a middle school English Teacher.
-Andrew holds a bachelor’s degree from the University of Missouri.
+Andrew then went on to working at the Ewing Marion Kauffman School as a middle school English Language Arts teacher.
+Andrew is motivated by his deep belief that all students deserve access to an education that will set them up for the future.
+The fact that a student’s zip code often dictates their economic future is unacceptable in his mind, and he believes that can be corrected by changing the way we educate–that way begins with teachers.